C-rispy/dbvm/README.md

 # DBVM — A Minimal Assembler and Virtual Machine

-DBVM is a systems programming project focused on building a **simple instruction set architecture (ISA)**, a **two-pass assembler**, and a **virtual machine**.
+DBVM is a systems programming project focused on building a **instruction set architecture (ISA)**, a **two-pass assembler**, and a **virtual machine**.

-The goal is not performance or completeness, but conceptual clarity: understanding how assembly code is translated into machine instructions and how those instructions are executed at runtime.
+The goal is not performance or completeness, but understanding how assembly code is translated into machine instructions and how those instructions are executed at runtime.

 At its current stage, the project implements: